keowen375/Library-Management-System/README.md

 python cli.py delete_book book_id

-Replace book_id with the ID of the book you want to delete.
+Replace book_id with the ID of the book you want to delete .
 Deleting an Author

 To delete an author from the library, use the delete_author command: